xuri/excelize-doc/en/variables.md

     ErrSheetIdx = errors.New("invalid worksheet index")
     // ErrGroupSheets defined the error message on group sheets.
     ErrGroupSheets = errors.New("group worksheet must contain an active worksheet")
-    // ErrDataValidationFormulaLenth defined the error message for receiving a
+    // ErrDataValidationFormulaLength defined the error message for receiving a
     // data validation formula length that exceeds the limit.
-    ErrDataValidationFormulaLenth = errors.New("data validation must be 0-255 characters")
+    ErrDataValidationFormulaLength = errors.New("data validation must be 0-255 characters")
     // ErrDataValidationRange defined the error message on a set decimal range
     // exceeds the limit.
     ErrDataValidationRange = errors.New("data validation range exceeds limit")